mnestix/mnestix-browser/README.md

 ## Contributing

 Right now we are building a community around Mnestix.
-We would be more than happy to have you onboard, so feel free to contact us [mnestix@xitaso.com](mailto:mnestix@xitaso.com).
+We would be more than happy to have you on board, so feel free to contact us [mnestix@xitaso.com](mailto:mnestix@xitaso.com).